nickbrandt/GitLab/doc/user/admin_area/moderate_users.md

 ### Ban a user

-To completely block a user and hide the user's comments and issues from other users, administrators can choose to ban the user.
+To completely block a user, administrators can choose to ban the user.

 Users can be banned using the Admin Area.
 To do this:

 1. Navigate to  **Admin Area > Overview > Users**.
 1. Select a user.
 1. Under the **Account** tab, click **Ban user**.

-Banning a user is functionally identical to [blocking a user](#blocking-and-unblocking-users), with the following differences:

-- Comments made by the banned user will be hidden from other users.
-- Issues created by the banned user will be hidden from other users.

-Personal projects, and group and user history of the blocked user are left intact.

 NOTE:
 This feature is a work in progress.
 Currently, banning a user